fioprotocol/fiosdk_typescript/examples/FioTransactionHistory/readme.md

 })
 ```

-We need to check response and save `lastSeqNumber`:
+Check response and save `lastSeqNumber`:
 ```
   asHistoryResponse(res)
   if (res.actions.length) {
      lastActionSeqNumber = res.actions[0].account_action_seq
   }
 ```
-If we do not have any actions in response, we can exit the algorithm
+If there are no actions in the response, exit the algorithm.

 ## Loop through the results
-We need to save globally the `highestTxHeight` - the highest block height of processed transaction.
-We use it to not process transactions which have been already processed.
+It is recommended to save previously processed transactions in a local file or database.
+To keep track of previously processed transactions, save the `highestTxHeight` - the highest block height of the most recently processed transaction.
+This is used to avoid processing transactions which have previously been processed.

-Also, we might have all processed transactions saved somewhere in a database.

-You might go through the transactions in `while` loop decreasing `pos` value and have negative `offset`.
+Iterate through the transactions in `while` loop, decreasing `pos` value and using a negative `offset`.
 For example:
 ```
 const offset = 20